Projet-TAMIS/entre-guillemets/README.md

 # TODO

+[x] Create settings.json.dist and instructions
+[ ] Add more vendors
+[ ] Add TOC to vendor report
+[ ] Add metrics to vendor report
-[ ] Create settings.json.dist and instructions
+[ ] Create an aggregated report for all vendors and a way to compare features accros vendors